 Section 1.
-Resolution 10369 relating to Council rules of procedure for the conduct of City Council meetings is hereby repealed and replaced with this Resolution No
+Effecti ive April 12, 2024, Resolution 10291 relating to Council rules of procedure for the cor nduct of City Council meetings is repealed and replaced with this Resolution No.

 Section 2.
 These rules constitute the official rules of procedure for the Bellevue City Council.
 Where rules of procedure are not addressed in this Resolution, the Council shall be governed by Robert's Rules of Order, Newly Revised.